efstathiosntonas/ngx-form/README.md

 11. Edit form, user can edit the text inputs and the image or update only the image or update only the text fields.
 12. Admin area, admin can edit or delete all forms in database.
 13. User Profile area, user can upload a profile picture, change his password, view profile info like email, user id, role and joined date.
 14. Cron job to delete images from `uploads/tmp` folder when image age is greater than 1 hour.
-Cron runs every 1 hour, you need to run it `node cron.js`.
+Cron runs every 1 hour, in order to enable cron you have to run `node cron.js`.

 ## Packages Used
 `Angular-cli v1.1.1` <br />